kamranahmedse/design-patterns-for-humans/README.md

 > Decorator pattern lets you dynamically change the behavior of an object at run time by wrapping them in an object of a decorator class.

 Wikipedia says
->
+> In object-oriented programming, the decorator pattern is a design pattern that allows behavior to be added to an individual object, either statically or dynamically, without affecting the behavior of other objects from the same class.
+The decorator pattern is often useful for adhering to the Single Responsibility Principle, as it allows functionality to be divided between classes with unique areas of concern.

 **Programmatic Example**

-Lets take cofee for example.
+Lets take coffee for example.
 First of all we have a simple coffee implementing the coffee interface

 ```php
 interface Coffee {